behdaad/SNPArchitecture/README.md

 Interactor doesn't talk to the View directly, instead it asks the Presenter to present some stuff on the View with methods like `present(businessModel:)`.
 Notice how it passes a `Business Model` to Presenter, and Presenter itself translates this possibly complex data structure to a simple View Model.

-On the other hand, it listens on user interactions coming from the View, such as `userTappedOnSomeButton:`.
+On the other hand, it listens on user interactions coming from the View, such as `userTapped(on button:)`.

 #### Presenter